Škoda Garde/Rapid: Rapid Cabriolet

 A convertible version of the Rapid was offered by Škoda GB on the British market.
 Standard Rapid coupés were imported and converted in the UK by specialist Ludgate Design & Development (LDD ltd.) in Kent, and were sold through the official Škoda dealerships.
 The cars retained their window frames, and were reinforced with additional chassis bracing and a T-shaped rollbar similar to the Triumph Stag's.
 At a total price of just under £5,000, the Rapid Cabriolet was the cheapest convertible on sale in the United Kingdom.
+334 Rapids were thus converted.